ISSUES WE ARE WORKING

 Issue:

-In an effort to find new cash to pay for capital projects, The City has proposed from time-to-time a set of revenue tools.
-These included tolling and a levy on parking spaces provided by businesses for their employees and visitors.
+In an effort to find new cash to pay for capital projects, Toronto has proposed new revenue tools as a means of raising cash outside the normal property tax source.
+These included tolling roadways and aplacing a levy on parking spaces provided by businesses for their employees and visitors.

 Action:

 TIN supported a position that would permit tolling on new roads.
-However, the province did not allow the City to proceed with this.
+However, due to political pressure from suburban ridings, the Province did not allow the City to proceed with this.
 TIN continues to oppose the introduction of a levy on parking spaces located at industrial facilities but will assess new tax policies as they are proposed.

 Issue: